graphql-aspnet/graphql-aspnet.github.io/docs/reference/http-processor.md

 sidebar_position: 6
 ---

 The `DefaultGraphQLHttpProcessor<TSchema>` is mapped to a route for the target schema and accepts an `HttpContext` from the ASP.NET runtime.
-It inspects the received payload (the query text and variables) then packages an `IGraphOperationRequest` and sends it to the GraphQL runtime.
+It inspects the received payload (the query text and variables) then packages an `IQueryExecutionRequest` and sends it to the GraphQL runtime.
 Once a result is generated the controller forwards that response to the response writer for serialization.

 ## Extending the Http Processor